Work with a Fiduciary Adviser – It Matters

 Unfortunately, titles have changed over the years.
 Most brokers are no longer called brokers.
 Instead, they have titles that imply more trust such as Financial Advisor, Wealth Manager, Financial Coach, Comprehensive Wealth Manager,” or Vice President.
 Those who achieve great success may even be referred to as Managing Directors.
 (The SEC provides some guidance on evaluating financial titles here.)

-However, within the firms for which they work, these individuals are typically called something more closely associated with their activities: Producers.
+However, the firms for which these individuals work, typically refer to them as something more closely associated with their activities: Producers.

 Producers strive to maximize the sales revenue they generate for their firm.
-“Managing Directors” generate significant revenues and focus on maximizing the revenue they produce relative to the time they spend with clients.
+“Managing Directors” generate significant revenues and focus on maximizing the revenue they produce compared to the time they spend with clients.

 The Role of an Investment Professional’s Place of Employment